NEKR1D/PC-OPTIMIZATION/README.md

 - AVX Offset - Set to ```Enable``` and ```0```
 - Load Line Calibration (LLC) [_Set a static voltage for CPU vcore and use LLC_] ```Enable```
 - Secure Boot ```Enable```

+> [!NOTE]
+> - Performance improvement by disabling Hyper-Threading will vary by game.
+May benefit by; decreasing power draw and temperatures, specific core/instruction assignments and increase overclock stability or capabilities.
+There are always trade-offs.
+> - Set appropriate number of cores value in ```BCDTweaks.bat``` to match your HT setting.

 ## BIOS - Enable Resizable BAR
 - Enabling ```Resizable BAR``` in the BIOS is required otherwise the GPU Driver level settings will not have any effect.